Banda, Madhya Pradesh Assembly constituency

 Banda Assembly constituency is one of the 230 Vidhan Sabha (Legislative Assembly) constituencies of Madhya Pradesh state in central India.
 This constituency came into existence in 1951, as one of the Vidhan Sabha constituencies of Madhya Pradesh state.

 Overview

 Banda (constituency number 42) is one of the 8 Vidhan Sabha constituencies located in Sagar district.
-This constituency presently covers the entire Banda tehsil of the district.
+This constituency presently covers the entire Banda and Shahgarh tehsil of the district.

 Banda is part of Damoh Lok Sabha constituency along with seven other Vidhan Sabha segments, namely, Deori and Rehli in this district, Malhara in Chhatarpur district and Pathariya, Damoh, Jabera and Hatta in Damoh district.